-NOTE: The Program Committee does not permit the inclusion of chairs or speakers who have participated in [mini]symposia in the past two years (Neuroscience 2017 or 2018).
+NOTE: The Program Committee does not permit the inclusion of chairs or speakers who have participated in [mini]symposia, Basic-Translational-Clinical Roundtables, the Dual Perspectives, or Storytelling sessions in the past two years (Neuroscience 2018 or 2019).

 You are required to note the general theme classification into which the proposal fits best, as well as any potentially cross-cutting themes.
 The committee tries to ensure that all the themes are represented, if good proposals are available.